 Become a Horticulture Specialist: Career Roadmap

 Research the requirements to become a horticulture specialist.
-Learn about the job duties and read the step-by-step process to start a career in horticulture.
+Learn about the job duties and check out the step-by-step process that can help you start a career in horticulture.

 Horticulture specialists, or horticulturalists, choose and care for plants in public or private areas.
 They identify and treat sick plants, trees and shrubbery.
 Horticulture specialists can work for landscapers, municipal governments, schools, farms, greenhouses or golf courses, among other places.